-With the weather in the upper 80s and a good chance of storms Sunday, it truly is a great weekend to venture into one (or many) of New Orleans locally owned and operated record stores.
+With a city culture so wrapped up in music, any weekend is a great weekend to venture into one (or many) of New Orleans’ locally owned and operated record stores.
 I’m bound to miss a few establishments in this brief piece.
 If I do, please feel free to leave a comment with the name of the record store and why you think it’s worth checking out!
 Vinyl is a medium that some thought would fade away into oblivion.
-Well it hasn’t!
+Well, it hasn’t!
 Vinyl is back and growing in its popularity.
 Evidence of this is all around us in our fine city.
-There are a variety of one of a kind, locally owned record stores all within a few miles of each other.
+There is a variety of one-of-a-kind, locally owned record stores all within a few miles of each other.
 I’ll mention a few of my favorites!

 The next record store that I’m going to mention is also on Magazine street.
 Sisters in Christ, one of New Orleans newer vinyl selling establishments, is perhaps one of the most unique stores I’ve ever set foot in.
 At 5206 Magazine street, Sisters in Christ has an incredible selection of records and tapes you’re not likely to find anywhere else.
 From rare punk rock vinyls and awesome horror movie soundtracks to experimental small release cassettes from independent labels all over the country, this establishment will blow you away with its selection.
 They also have a number of locally drawn and published zines for sale.
 There is truly something for everyone here.
 You will find something that you need, even if you didn’t know you needed it before walking into the shop.